Greater Manchester: Music, theatre and performing arts

 Greater Manchester has the highest number of theatre seats per head of population outside London.
 Most, if not all, of the larger theatres are subsidised by local authorities or the North West Regional Arts Board.
 The Royal Exchange Theatre formed in the 1970s out of a peripatetic group staging plays at venues such as at the University [of Manchester] Theatre and the Apollo Theatre.
 A season in a temporary stage in the former Royal Exchange, Manchester was followed by funding for a theatre in the round, which opened in 1976.
-The Lowry — Greater Manchester's most visited tourist attraction — houses two theatres, used by travelling groups in all the performing arts.
+The Lowry – Greater Manchester's most visited tourist attraction – houses two theatres, used by travelling groups in all the performing arts.
 The Opera House is a 1,900-seat venue hosting travelling productions, often musicals just out of the West End.
 Its sister venue, The Palace, hosts generally similar shows.
 The Oldham Playhouse, one of the older theatres in the region, helped launch the careers of Stan Laurel and Charlie Chaplin.
 Its productions are described by the 2007 CityLife guide as 'staunchly populist' – and popular.
 There are many other venues scattered throughout the county, of all types and sizes.

 Greater Manchester has four professional orchestras, all based in Manchester.
-The Hallé Orchestra is the UK's oldest symphony orchestra (and the fourth oldest in the world), supports a choir and a youth orchestra, and releases its recordings on its own record label.
+The Hallé is the UK's oldest symphony orchestra (and the fourth oldest in the world), supports a choir and a youth orchestra, and releases its recordings on its own record label.
 The Hallé is based at the Bridgewater Hall but often tours, typically giving 70 performances "at home" and 40 on tour.
-The BBC Philharmonic Orchestra, one of five BBC orchestras is based in MediaCityUK in Salford.
+The BBC Philharmonic, one of five BBC orchestras, is based in MediaCityUK in Salford.
 It can trace its history back to the early days of radio broadcasting in 1926.
 The Manchester Camerata and the Northern Chamber Orchestra are smaller, though still professional, organisations.
 The main classical venue is the 2,341-seat Bridgewater Hall in Manchester, opened in 1996 at a cost of £42m.